Virtually all aspects of the energy transportation pipeline industry are regulated to some extent by federal, state, and local agencies.

 The rules governing pipeline safety are included in Title 49 of the Code of Federal Regulations (CFR), Parts 190-199.
 Individual states may have additional or more stringent pipeline safety regulations.

-Part 190 describes the procedures used by OPS in carrying out their regulatory duties.
-This part authorizes OPS to inspect pipelines and describes the procedures by which OPS can enforce the regulations.
-This part also describes the legal rights and options that the operating companies have in response to OPS enforcement actions.
+Part 190 describes the procedures used by PHMSA in carrying out its regulatory duties.
+This part authorizes PHMSA to inspect pipelines and describes the procedures by which PHMSA can enforce the regulations.
+This part also describes the legal rights and options that the operating companies have in response to PHMSA enforcement actions.

 Part 191 describes requirements on operators of gas pipelines (including gas gathering, transmission, and distribution systems) for reporting of incidents, safety-related conditions, and annual summary data.